Aichi-Chang/CYF-glossary-backend/README.md

 ## Before creating a term

 1. Please be careful about the fields set up in the server.
-We currently have *names*, *discription*, *link* and *tags* fields.
+We currently have *names*, *description*, *link* and *tags* fields.
 Though this can be modified while our application grows.

 2. If you create a term with fields that is not include in the server schema, it will then not be saved into the database.